CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 *   Use Intersight UI to provision IKS profiles
 *   Use Intersight UI to provision IKS cluster
 *   Use Intersight UI to configure IKS add-ons
-*   Use Intersight UI to scale up and down the cluster
+*   Use Intersight UI to scale up the cluster
 *   Use Intersight UI to Undeploy IKS cluster
 *   Use Intersight UI to Delete IKS Profile